 Complaints based on the conduct of seminary students, faculty and staff members, other persons acting in official capacities, and visitors should be reported to the appropriate administrative official.
-Any individual who believes she or he has been harassed or discriminated against should address their complaint to the Title IX coordinator.
+Any individual who believes they have been harassed or discriminated against should address their complaint to the Title IX coordinator.